Teenage Suicide

 Risk factors vary with age, gender, or ethnic group.
 They may occur in combination or change over time.
-Some important risk factors are:
+It is also important to note that many people who have these risk factors are not suicidal, but some important risk factors to be aware of are:

 - Depression and other mental disorders